xcocoas/xcocoas.github.io/apps/lightlive/privacy/en.md

 ## Data Collection and Usage

 - No private data is collected during use.
-- All data processing occurs locally within your device's sandbox.
+- All data processing is performed on your local device.
-- When importing or exporting files, copies are created within the local sandbox.
-- These file copies are used solely for local functionality and are not transmitted to any servers.
+- The relevant data will not be transmitted to any server.

 ## How to Delete Related Data